 LADY CHABLIS (Century Free Spirit x J L's Leading Rheda), 1995 chestnut mare owned by Tanner Coy Cosby.
 Another roany offspring of Century Free

 Spirit.
 Photo by Meagan Ferrence.

 SEASON'S SIMPLY SUPREME (EF Hot Wheels X Acoma Tiger Lily), 2004 bay mare owned by Colleen McNichol.

 Some horses may acquire more of these patches over time.
-Photos courtesy of Colleen McNichol.
+The actual genetic

 owned by Emily Sims.
 "Payton" has a belly spot and a white